Skip to content

 try:

-return fetch_avatar_from_server(user_id)
+return fetch_avatar(user_id)

 except NetworkError:

-return DEFAULT_AVATAR # Fallback to default
+return DEFAULT_AVATAR

-3. Retry with Backoff
+Retry with Backoff

 def fetch_with_retry(url, max_retries=3):